drkrillo/docs/creator/projects/kinds-of-project.md

 Scenes published to LAND are easier to discover, as players may run into them while visiting nearby content or exploring.

 Scenes published to LAND can use up to 15 MB of space per each parcel in the scene.
 The more parcels, the more room available.
 This is to prevent overloading the player's CPU, since players may be experiencing many nearby scenes at the same time.
-See \[size limitations]\(\{{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >\}}).
+See [size limitations](../sdk7/optimizing/scene-limitations.md).

 #### Publish to WORLDs